SERVICES

 Mentoring

-Sessions are tailored to the individual and may include:
+Rebecca tailors sessions to the individual and may include:

 • Establishing effective study routines and independent learning habits